BradyAJohnston/MolecularNodes/docs/tutorials/03_molecular_dynamics.md

 ### Import Methods

 There are two methods of importing the trajectory alongside the topology file.

-#### Streaming the Trajectory

-The default option will associate an `MDAnlaysis` session with the read topology file.
-This will stream the topology from disk, as the frame in the scene inside of Blender changes.
-If the original topology or trajectory files are moved, this will break the connection to the data.
-This is the most performant option, but will potentially break if changing computers.

-#### In Memory Trajectory

-The `In Memory` option will load all frames of the trajectory in to memory, and store them as objects inside of the `MN_data` collection in the scene.
+The default will stream the trajectory file from disk, while `In Memory` will load the entire selected trajectory in to memory inside of the `.blend` file.
+See [Importing](#importing-a-trajectory) for more info.
-This will ensure that all of the associated data is stored inside of the `.blend` file for portability, but will come at the cost of performance for very large trajectories.
-It also breaks the connection to the underlying `MDAnalysis` session, which limits the ability to further tweak the trajectory after import.

 ### Frames